Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 The mechanics are the same as any CTP injury claim:

-- Obtain the Personal Injury Claim Form for the MAIA 2017 scheme (available through SIRA).
+- Obtain the Personal Injury Claim Form for the NSW CTP scheme.

 - Lodge with the CTP insurer of the vehicle involved — if you were the driver at fault, that's usually your own car's CTP insurer.